hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 ## The API layer
-We intend to extend the "operations API" (package `core/operations`) by adding a handler for channel participation commands, as described above.
+We intend to extend the "operations API" (package `core/operations`) by adding a handler for channel participation commands, for path `/channels` as described above.
 These commands will only be enabled if specified explicitly in the `orderer.yaml` configuration file.
-This commands will only be available in the orderer and not in the peer.
+These commands will only be available in the orderer and not in the peer.

 The _local orderer participation admin_  role will have the same authentication and authorization as the _operations admin_ (i.e. the same mutual TLS certificate).
 This is expected to change in the future (see below).